Evan-R-Scott/WordleWithSolver/README.md

 It incorporates an optional solving algorithm which adapts based on information gain from previous guesses to recommend the most optimal/value-driven guesses based on a number of factors.
 Concepts/Factors incorporated in this Solver:
-- Information Theory
+- Entropy - average level of uncertainty/unknown information remaining based on possible outcomes (In terms of Wordle application, this can be viewed as the possible solutions we have remaining and how many steps it would take to get down to 1 word remaining (the Wordle answer)
-- Entropy (the minization of uncertainty in as short of steps as possible)
+- Information Theory/Information Gain - the minization of entropy/uncertainty in as short of steps as possible
 - Tested data sets - (such as) frequency of letters in the english language and location of these said letters in a 5 letter word
-- Renormalization
+- Renormalization - refactoring of probabilities for summation of 1 as letter information is gained from guessing words

 Solver.py - Modularized code for Solver Algorithm utilized by Wordle.py program only if the user desires the assistance by the Solver